DKingAlpha/PavlovVR-Plugin-MenuMap/README.md

 ## Make your own menu map

 Menu Map is essentially composed of:

-1. An unique BP_MapVoteController to control the vote process
+1. An unique Actor inheriting BP_VoteControllerBase to control the vote process on server side.
-2. An unique BP_Billboard to display countdown
+2. Anything to display countdown
-3. Multiple BP_MapView to display map list.
+3. Multiple Actors inheriting BP_VoteProxyBase to display maps as an option to client side.
-4. A config file described above
+4. A json config file described above

 ### 1. Copy `UGC3189342` folder to your `Plugins/` folder of PavlovVR-ModKit

-*See `Plugins/UGC3189342/Content/Levels/MiniMenu.umap`*
+*See `Plugins/UGC3189342/Content/Levels/MiniMenu.umap` for usage*

 ### 2. Migrate `Plugins/UGC3189342/Content/Blueprints` into your plugin folder

 Make sure these BPs are in your level.

-### 3. Drag BP_MapView objects to desired location near a surface
+### 3. Drag BP_VoteControllerMap into your level

-The image of map specified in config will be displayed on the surface as decal, also names and voters will display near it.

-### 4. Edit parameters of BP_MapVoteController object

-Add all BP_MapView objects to `Map Pool`.
-The order you add is the order that displays in the level, unused BP_MapView will be hidden & deactivated in game.

-Set `Bill Board` to the BP_Billboard object in your level.
-You can customize this blueprint.
+Edit properties if needed.

-### 5. Run RCON relay, Create config on your pavlov server.
+### 4. Run RCON relay, Create config on your pavlov server.
 Done!
+Start PavlovServer now.